Skip to content

 Presentation

-A concomitant nail bed laceration or pulp laceration may be present in children who have a distal tuft fracture.
-In this case, the fracture is classed as an open fracture, and an opinion should be sought from Plastic Surgery Team.
+A concomitant nail bed or pulp laceration may be present in children with a distal tuft fracture.
+In this case, the fracture is classed as an open fracture, and an opinion should be sought from the Plastic Surgery Team.
 Check out the DFTB post on fingertip injuries for more information related to the assessment and management of nail bed injuries.
 Be alert for injury to flexor/extensor tendons.

 Treatment

-Non-Operative: Most children who have a closed distal tuft fracture are treated conservatively with splinting or buddy taping.
+Non-Operative: Most children with closed distal tuft fractures are treated conservatively with splinting or buddy taping.

 Operative: Surgical treatment is reserved for patients with distal tuft fractures who have nail bed injuries, subtotal/total amputations, or an unstable transverse fracture pattern.